 To combat the "superficial flattening" of the holiday that Dr. Griffin is concerned about, she invokes a poignant quote from Toni Morrison: "The function of freedom is to free someone else."

 For those who wish to celebrate Juneteenth this year and many years ahead, here are ways to make your day off more meaningful.

 Learn more about African-American history and culture, and share your resources with friends and family.

 Whether it's watching a movie or series about the Black experience, reading a book, or visiting a museum or art gallery, take part of this day to try and learn something new about Black culture and the history behind it.

-The Smithsonian’s National Museum of African American History and Culture (NMAAHC) released a brand-new, online portal called “Talking About Race” that discusses race, racism, and racial identity.
-The portal provides resources for information and guided discussions, as well as videos, specific questions, and even role-playing exercises to help people “become more comfortable about engaging in honest dialogue and self-reflection.”
+The Smithsonian's National Museum of African American History and Culture (NMAAHC) released an online portal called "Talking About Race" that discusses race, racism, and racial identity.
+The portal provides resources for information and guided discussions, as well as videos, specific questions, and even role-playing exercises to help people "become more comfortable about engaging in honest dialogue and self-reflection."

 Volunteer at a voter registration organization.

 Decades after the Emancipation Proclamation was signed, and the 13th, 14th, and 15th amendments were passed into law, African Americans still face disproportionate inequality when it comes to voting in the U.S.